jeffreydbyrd/behaviorlogger-desktop/resources/manual/manual.md

 The algorithms for this calculator were derived from [Vollmer et al. (2001)](#references).
 To perform the calculation, events are transformed according to the following rules:

 1. **Targets** - All events are treated as *discrete* for the purposes of creating time windows. *Discrete* events aren't modified while *continuous* events are split into one *discrete* event per second.
 For example a Continuous event may be active between seconds 2.8 and 8.3 (5.5 s).
 BLOCs splits this into discrete events at seconds 2.8, 3.8.
 4.8, 5.8, 6.8, and 7.8 (creating 6 windows where a consequence could be counted).
 2. **Consequences** - All events are treated as *continuous* for the purposes of calculating proportional probability. *Continuous* events aren't modified while *Discrete* events are treated as 1-second continuous events.
-For example, if a discrete behavior occurs at seconds 2.1 and 2.9, BLOCS creates two continuouse events - one between seconds 2.1 and 3.1 and another between 2.9 and 3.9.
+For example, if a discrete behavior occurs at seconds 2.1 and 2.9, BLOCS creates two continuous events - one between seconds 2.1 and 3.1 and another between 2.9 and 3.9.
 This conversion has no affect on Binary calculations.

 ---